OperationFman/Game-Of-Life/README.md

 # Context
 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+RIP Conway, 2020